tabarra/txAdmin/docs/dev_notes.md

             - cursor not close enough to a group should disable it
         - [x] drawing heatmap
         - [x] drawing lines
-        - [ ] drawing groups with the gaps
+        - [x] drawing groups with the gaps
+        - [ ] calculate initial zoom, maybe some linear interpolation
     - [x] write slicer code + tests
     - [x] change StatsManager.svRuntime to save counts instead of frequencies
     - [ ] apply it all to the perf chart